This post for traditional tres leches cake has been sponsored by Nestlé. All opinions are mine alone. #JuntosConNestle

 Pour milk mixture all over the cake, and allow it to soak for about an hour before frosting.

-Beat whipping cream until thick.
+Beat whipping cream with the powdered sugar until thick.
 Spread over cake using a flat frosting spatula.

 *I usually check my tres leches cake after about 35 minutes to make sure it does not overcook.